 Once again, it comes down to what type of line you are using for your pike fishing.
 Monofilament isn’t as strong as braid, which means that the pound test for a mono mainline will have to be higher than that of a braid mainline for pike.

-A 30lb test is considered standard for pike braid and a line strength like that will be perfect for most waters and situations.
+When targeting pike, a 30lb test is considered standard for braid, and a line strength like that will be perfect for most waters and situations.

 No matter if you’re casting lures or fishing with dead baits, a 30lb braid will serve you extremely well by giving you a lot of feel and the perfect bait presentation.